sn0ttz/sn0ttz/README.md

 # Hi, I'm Diego!

-I'm a brazilian computer science major, currently on the second semester of my degree.
+I'm a brazilian computer science major, currently on the third semester of my degree.

 <br>